Generic Name: romidepsin (ROE-mi-DEP-sin)

 - If vomiting or diarrhea occurs, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.

 - Istodax may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Istodax may lower the ability of your body to fight infection.
+Serious and sometimes fatal infections have happened with Istodax.
 Infections can occur during treatment and within 30 days after treatment has stopped.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - A serious and possibly fatal condition called tumor lysis syndrome (TLS) has occurred infrequently in certain patients taking Istodax.
 Contact your doctor right away if you develop symptoms such as fast or irregular heartbeat; fainting; decreased urination; muscle weakness or cramps; nausea, vomiting, diarrhea, or loss of appetite; or sluggishness.
 Discuss any questions or concerns with your doctor.

 - Diabetes patients - Istodax may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using Istodax.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).